 The wedding money discussion is never easy.
 Asking your parents for money is packed with all kinds of uncomfortable connotations like responsibility, independence, obligation, power, class, and privilege.
 When you add something as emotionally charged as a wedding to the money conversation, it can be a tinderbox.
 Factor in stepparents, cultural differences, and economic instability and it can seem impossible.

 Yet not having the wedding money talk won't magically make everything okay.
 In fact, one of your first planning tasks is to figure out your budget – which includes how you're going to pay for everything.
 Since each family dynamic is different, there's no one-size-fits-all approach to having the money talk.
-Here are five ways to ask your parents for wedding money:
+Here are six ways to ask your parents for wedding money:

 Most parents love being asked for advice, and it might surprise you how much of that advice is invaluable, even when it's not quite what you want to hear.
 After you've created your wedding budget, ask your parents to review it with you.
 Share with them research about what you've found about average costs in your area, the choices you'll make to save money, and how you plan to pay for everything.
 This conversation creates a natural and easy way for them to say, "We were planning to contribute."
 If they don't speak up, you can assume they are unable to.

 This is also a good way to get everyone speaking the same language, so they'll understand why they can't invite 50 people to your small and intimate ceremony.